 - Prepare meals and package them so they can be served

-- Manage your business, budget and assets, recognize the monetary value of coins and notes, use money and know the value of things, perform administrative procedures, fill out forms
+- Manage your business, your budget and your assets, recognize the monetary value of your notes and coins, use your money and know the value of your things, do the paperwork, fill out the forms

-- Respect the doctor's prescription and manage his treatment yourself
+- Follow the doctor's prescription and manage the treatment yourself

-- Volunteer, alone or in a group, various leisure activities
+- Voluntarily practice, alone or in groups, various leisure activities

 Who shall I contact

-If you were classified as Gir 5 or Gir 6 on a previous Apa application, and your health now requires a classification in another Gir, you can file a new one allocation request..
+If the person had been classified as Gir 5 or Gir 6 in a previous application for an Apa and his health condition now requires classification in another Gir, he can file a new one request for allocation.

 - How is your Gir calculated? (version "Easy to read and understand")National Solidarity Fund for Autonomy (CNSA)